leamare/D2-LRG-lrg2/README.md

 * `update_league` - updates league parameters to new D2LRG API/leaguefile format.
 Accepts only `-l%LEAGUETAG%`
 * `remove_cached` - removes cached matches listed in `-f%FNAME%` file.
 * `update_all_reports` - updates all reports
-* `backport_matchlist` - generates full matchlist based on league's database
+* `backport_matchlist` - generates full matchlist based on league's database.
+Args: `-l%LEAGUETAG%`, `-Tperiod`, `-P4601` where 4601 is ID of a patch, `-r` to fetch only unparsed matches, `-R` to reverse filters (get every match that doesn't fit the filters)
+* `backport_cache` - backports all matches from a league database as .lrgcache.json files to cache folder.
+Args: `-l%LEAGUETAG%`, `-c%FNAME%` for a list of matches, `-Tperiod` if -c is not specified -- if you need a specific subset using filters - use backport_matchlist first and then -c param
 * `update_rosters` - updates official rosters for all teams in report.
 Args: `-l%LEAGUETAG%`